robertshaw87/Psychic-Game/README.md

 ## Getting Started

-Open up the [project link](https://robertshaw87.github.io/Psychic-Game/) and you should be able to see the example webpage shown below:
+Open up the [project link](https://robertshaw87.github.io/Psychic-Game/) and you should be able to see the webpage shown below:

 ![Psychic Game](assets/images/readme-game.png "Psychic Game")